tutek1/DTLabs/09_Audio/lab09.md

 ### Audio Bus
 Every audio that is played in Godot must be played on an **Audio Bus**.
 The most common use case for having multiple buses is to play each audio type (music, SFX, ambient, voices...) on a separate audio bus.
-This allows you to set the volume, solo/mono, etc., for each audio type, as is done in almost all games.
+Allowing you to set the volume, solo/mono, etc., for each audio type, as is done in almost all games.

 #### Definition
 *An audio bus (also called an audio channel) can be considered a place that audio is channeled through on the way to playback through a device's speakers.
 Audio data can be modified and re-routed by an audio bus.* - [Godot Documentation](https://docs.godotengine.org/en/latest/tutorials/audio/audio_buses.html)

 #### Godot Bus Layout
 In Godot, you can find the Audio Bus settings at the bottom of the editor next to the `Debugger` tab.
-This is how it looks in our template:
+Here is how it looks in our template:

 ![](img/AudioBusDefault.png)